May 1, 2018

 "LeVette, what's your major?"
 Martin recalled, to which she replied, "Accounting."

-NIU was newly accredited in engineering, and the professors pushed Martin to succeed as an African-American woman in engineering was an anomaly in the 1980s.
-But Martin was up to the pressure, graduating several years later with a degree in electrical engineering and a job offer from UL, where she has now worked for the past 19 years.
+Martin was up to the pressure.
+She graduated several years later with a degree in electrical engineering and a job offer from UL, where she has worked for over 20 years.

-Now a senior project engineer with UL’s appliances, HVAC and lighting (AHL) division, Martin not only helps ensure lighting products comply with safety standards against mechanical and thermal hazards but is also the lead auditor for the data acceptance program (DAP).
-Additionally, she has helped open UL labs in Brazil and volunteered at UL-sponsored science fairs.
+Martin, a senior project engineer with UL's Appliances, HVAC and Lighting division, helps ensure the compliance of lighting products with safety standards.
+She also serves as the lead auditor for UL's data acceptance program (DAP).

-Martin has embraced the UL mission statement, to make the world a safer place, believing completely in UL’s purpose.
-“When people go to the store and see the UL Mark on it, they know it is safe; and that makes me happy,” she said.
+Martin has embraced UL's mission of working for a safer world.
+"When people go to a store and see the UL Mark on a product, they know it's safe," she said.

-“I love what I do,” Martin concluded, “I really enjoy what I do.”
+"I love what I do," Martin said.
+"I really, really enjoy what I do."